-1) An openness to learn
+1. An openness to learn

-“We know that knowledge and the half-life of knowledge (the length of time that knowledge stays active and accurate) is diminishing.
-To be successful, students need to be adept at learning and understand that what they learn now may not be the same in two or three years time - so they need to keep ahead of the curve.
+We know that knowledge and the half-life of knowledge (the length of time that knowledge stays active and accurate) is diminishing.
+To be successful, students need to be adept at learning and understand that what they learn now may not be the same in two or three years’ time - so they need to keep ahead of the curve.

-Therefore, to make a positive difference, public sector professionals should seek to constantly refresh their understanding and learn to adapt to change.
+To make a positive difference, public sector professionals should seek to constantly refresh their understanding and learn to adapt to change.

-2) A desire to help others
+2. A desire to help others through public administration

-3) An ability to engage others
+3. An ability to engage others

-4) An understanding of commercialisation
+4. An understanding of commercialisation

 The ‘Delivering Services and Outcomes’ module - part of the 100% Online Masters of Public Administration - helps students to scrutinise the potential for commercialisation and create additional revenue streams.

-“A number of public sector organisations are moving beyond the notion of outsourcing and partnering; they are looking to generate income in order to relieve the burden on tax payers or increase investment,” Helen explains.
+A number of public sector organisations are moving beyond the notion of outsourcing and partnering; they are looking to generate income in order to relieve the burden on taxpayers or increase investment.

 Will this undermine some of the attributes listed above?